 - Select software that allows resetting passwords automatically.

 Tip 8: Restrict Network Access

-For a small clinic, it’s enough to invest in one internet line which cost is around $100.
+For a small clinic, it’s enough to invest in one internet line, which costs is around $100.
 As small healthcare facilities rely on wireless tools, but they need to use them with precautions.
 If a wireless router isn’t secured, its signal can be captured by neighboring offices in the same building or a parking lot.
-As EHR is transmitted through wireless networks, the signal should be secured so only people who are granted access to this data can pick up it.
+As EHR is transmitted through wireless networks, the signal should be secured so only people who are granted access to this data can pick it up.
 You should set up wireless routers into the encrypted mode.